Israeli police beat mourners at funeral of slain Palestinian journalist | Law-Order

 The Israeli military said on Friday that its initial investigation "concluded that it is not possible to unequivocally determine the source of the gunfire which hit and killed Ms. Abu Akleh."
 She may have been killed by shots fired by Palestinian militants shooting at Israeli military vehicles or been hit inadvertently by an Israeli soldier returning fire, it said.

 The Palestinian Attorney General's office issued a statement on Friday in which it said initial investigations have found that the sole source of gunfire in the area where Abu Akleh was hurt was Israeli.
-Israeli forces on Friday resumed raids on the outskirts of Jenin, where Abu Akleh was killed, and the Palestinian Health Ministry said 13 Palestinians had been wounded.

-The Palestinian Islamic Jihad group meanwhile claimed responsibility for the death of an Israeli police officer in an exchange of gunfire in Jenin.
-A spokesman for Palestinian President Mahmoud Abbas, Nabil Abu Rudeineh, said events in Jerusalem and Jenin could push the sides into serious escalation.

-Abu Akleh's death has drawn widespread condemnation.
-Video footage from the moments after she was shot showed Abu Akleh, 51, wearing a blue vest marked "Press".
-At least two of her colleagues who were with her said that they had come under Israeli sniper fire and that they were not close to militants.
+In a statement, agreed by consensus on Friday, the 15-member U.N.
+Security Council strongly condemned the killing and called for an "immediate, thorough, transparent, and fair and impartial investigation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)